aws-samples/amazon-connect-power-dialer/README.md

 ![Workflow](/images/DialerOnConnect-Workflow.jpg "Workflow")

-1. The administrator user loads a dialing list file using and initiates the dialing campaign.
-2. The dialer loads the configuration from Dialer Configuration table.
-3. The dialer pulls agent availability.
-4. The dialer pulls contacts from the Dialing list table based on agent concurrency for the first dialing batch.
-Each contact attempt is marked on the dialing list.
+1. This is based on Amazon Pinpoint, segments must be based on files including: ChannelType,Address,User.UserId.
+Additional attributes should be mapped under User.UserAttributes.XXX.
+2. A message template must be configured as part of Amazon Pinpoint.
+Attributes from the associated segment can be configured.
+3. A campaign is launched based on the custom channel, pointint to the queueContacts Lambda function.
+4. Contacts are queue on the SQS queue.
+The parameter concurrentCalls determines the number of simultaneous threads to initiate calling (this number should map expected agents).
+The dialer pulls contacts from the queue based on call concurrency.
-5. Calls are launched in parallel based on the number of available agents.
+5. Calls are launched in parallel based on the number of concurrentCalls.
-6. Successful call connections are put in queue so agents can answer immediately.
+6. Successful call connections are put in the configured queue.
 7. Agent and contact activity are monitored so calls are initiated once Agents wrap up the active calls.

-This previous workflow maps to the simplified architecture shown below (AWS Lambda Functions and AWS Step Functions machines were not specified explicitly in sake of brevity).
+8. System parameters are included under the /connect/dialer/<DEPLOYMENT>/ path.

 The solution leverages Amazon Connect API start outbound voice API to place calls, triggered by AWS Lambda Functions and orchestrated with Step Functions.
 Lambda Functions are also used to pull configuration, read contacts from the dialing list table and monitor Amazon Connect events on a Amazon Kinesis Stream (from both Contact Trace Records and Agent Events).
 Finally, Amazon DynamoDB and Amazon Simple Storage Service are used for dialing list, configuration parameters storage and input/output space for dialing lists and results.
 Roles for the Lambda Functions and Step Functions State Machines are defined in AWS Identity and Access Management to limit access to specific resources.

 ![Architecture](/images/DialerOnConnect-Architecture.jpg "Architecture")